xzyfer/us-travel-checklist/README.md

 * Eat a sushiritto
 * Eat a [Mission burrito](http://en.wikipedia.org/wiki/San_Francisco_burrito)
 * Cross the US-Mexico border
+* Check out some vintage games and coin machines at the [Musée Mechanique] (http://www.museemechanique.org/)
 * Get swervy at [Tommy's tequila bar](http://www.tommystequila.com/)
 * Hang out at at a hackerspace like [Noisebridge](https://noisebridge.net/) (a few times, get to know some folks)
 * Visit Yosemite National Park, and do some Whitewater Rafting in the Merced or Tuolumne Rivers - check out [Zephyr Whitewater](http://www.zrafting.com)